-Homeopathy has been used by hundreds of millions of people worldwide.
+Homeopathy has been used by people worldwide.
 It has enjoyed the patronage of the British royal family for the past four generations.
 It is particularly effective in helping people with chronic symptoms that fail to respond to conventional treatment.

 People who have been receiving homeopathic care generally find that their state of health and well-being has improved.
 They are better to resist infection and have a greater sense of stability and individual purpose in life.

 The long-term benefit of homeopathy is that it not only ameliorates the presenting symptoms but it reestablishes internal order at the deepest levels and thereby provides a lasting health improvement.